 "While we only stayed one night, since we were traveling from California to St. Vincent, I would not recommend this hotel.
 We had two rooms, one for my husband and myself and the other for our grown daughter and granddaughter.
 The light in the bathroom of my daughter's room, didn't work and there were lots of moths and bugs in the room.
 Our room was okay but they were so uncomfortable in their's that they slept on top of the bed.
 Maybe we were given these rooms because we arrived around 8pm and had to leave at 5 am for the airport.
 Still, it was unacceptable.
 The night manager who greeted us was very nice, but I would not recommend it."

 - Travel date: 8th January 2008

+"My wife and I stayed here this our third visit.
+We have been to posh and have paid posh prices, but, all we really need is clean comfortable, and no hassle.
+Well, this hotel allows you all that.
 I will stay it is more guest house than hotel appeal, and it is a plesant stay for the price and location, seeing that it is it is situated next to so call upscale high price hotels.
 Once in Grenada I will always stay at the Siesta."

 - Travel date: 17th November 2007

 Lovely, Clean Hotel for the Price Range

 "My husband and I have stayed in Grenada many times and we were impressed with the newly renovated Siesta Hotel near the Grand Anse Beach in St George.
 It reopened last October after being devasted by Hurricane Ivan.
 The bathroom was brand new, and the room very comfortable.
 Although it is a block away from Grand Anse Beach, we had a beautiful view of the water.
 It is also a short taxi ride to the airport.
 The staff were very friendly and helpful."

 Siesta Hotel a sign of how Grenada is recovering after Ivan